 Deploy a Swarm service as a team member

-default collection.
-From the target collection of a resource, UCP walks up the
+From the target collection of a resource, UCP walks up the ancestor collections

-ancestor collections until it finds nodes that the user has
+until it finds the highest ancestor that the user has

 As a user on the